 “Over the last few years, we were really getting back on track, with aviation schools and the military encouraging people to look at aviation mechanic jobs as viable career options,” he said.
 “Over the last three to four years, there has been a pretty decent rise in wages as airlines realized they had to compete against other industries.”

-But despite the progress cited by Peterson and ATEC, a fundamental problem remains.
+But even if enrollments continue to crawl upward, a fundamental problem remains.
 Aircraft mechanics are retiring much faster than they are being replaced.
 ATEC reports that new technicians account for only two percent of the annual labour pool, while 33 percent of the workforce is at or near retirement age.
 To meet demand over the next two decades, the industry needs to produce an additional 2,700 mechanics annually over 2019 levels.

 As of 2019 in the US, the average age of an aircraft maintenance technician was 51, a full nine years older than the rest of the workforce.
 Half of all current American aircraft mechanics are projected to retire by 2034.
 But as Oliver Wyman's Brian Prentice pointed out in his firm's 2017 report, this is not just a US issue.